demirciAhmet/GNU-Linux-Notes/BTRFS Subvolumes.md

 # Install Pop!_OS with **btrfs** and subvolumes

-**Important Note:** This guide may not fully correct since I have to edit some parts.
-I just forked it for later use for the template.
-Check https://www.youtube.com/watch?v=i8HDHAX1RJc for detailed guide to setup a btrfs sistem to Pop!_OS for version 22.04.
+**WARNING!:** This guide may not fully correct since I just forked it for later use for a template.
+Check [mutschler's youtube video](https://www.youtube.com/watch?v=i8HDHAX1RJc) for detailed guide to setup a btrfs sistem to Pop!_OS for version 22.04.
+For even more up to date guide, please check [mutschler's guide](https://mutschler.dev/linux/pop-os-btrfs-22-04/)

 This is a guide to install Pop!_OS (version 22.04 at the time of writing this) with **btrfs** instead of **ext4** to allow the use of **subvolumes** and **timeshift** for continuous backup.

 ## 1. Introduction

-This guide has been adapted from **Willi Mutschler**'s excellent guide found [here](https://mutschler.eu/linux/install-guides/pop-os-btrfs/) that **also includes Luks encryption** using **LVM**.
+This guide has been adapted from **Willi Mutschler**'s excellent guide found [here](https://mutschler.dev/linux/pop-os-btrfs-22-04/) that **also includes Luks encryption** using **LVM**.
 My version **does not** use encryption, so if you need encryption, please follow his guide.
 All credit for this work belongs to [**Willi Mutschler**](https://mutschler.eu/).

 ### 1.1 Purpose